Shramay Palta

 Gowthami Somepalli , Anubhav Gupta , Kamal Gupta , Shramay Palta, and 4 more authors

-2. It’s Not Easy Being Wrong: Evaluating Process of Elimination Reasoning in Large Language Models
+2. It’s Not Easy Being Wrong: Large Language Models Struggle with Process of Elimination Reasoning

 Nishant Balepur , Shramay Palta, and Rachel Rudinger